 Guess the hack?
 The same Beeple video that was bought for a whopping $69.3 million can be easily downloaded with one right-click by the likes of you and me.
-Just like a digital file, you can also copy the art that is included with an NFT, as many times as you want.
+Just like a digital file, you can copy the art included with an NFT, as many times as you want.
 But here’s the thing.
 The whole purpose of NFTs is to give you something that can never be copied: ownership of the work (though just like with physical artwork, the artist can still retain the copyright and reproduction rights).
 To put it in terms of collecting physical artwork: anyone can buy a Picasso print, but only one person can own the original.

 What’s the point?